EXPLAINER-Charting the Fed's economic data flow

-Nov 14 (Reuters) - The Federal Reserve left its benchmark overnight interest rate unchanged at its Oct.
+Nov 15 (Reuters) - The Federal Reserve left the benchmark overnight interest rate unchanged at its Oct.
 31-Nov.
 1 policy meeting, the first time since March 2022 that the U.S. central bank held back-to-back meetings without a rate hike.

 Since the start of a fast monetary policy tightening cycle, the Fed has increased its target rate from near zero to the current 5.25%-5.50% range.
 Inflation measured by the central bank's preferred personal consumption expenditures (PCE) price index was 3.4% in September, down from a peak of 7.1% in the summer of last year but still well above the Fed's 2% target.